aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 </div>

-Prior to running the command to enable the Istio sidecar injection, let first view the existing pods in the `pets` namespace.
+Prior to running the command to enable the Istio sidecar injection, let's first view the existing pods in the `pets` namespace.

 ```bash
 kubectl get pods -n pets